conancat/mongoose-redis-cache/readme.md

 ### What is a Mongoose `lean` query?

-[Mongoose](http://mongoosejs.com), the MongoDB ODM for NodeJS has an awesome feature which casts each document as a Mongoose [model](http://mongoosejs.com/docs/models.html).
+[Mongoose](http://mongoosejs.com), the MongoDB ORM for NodeJS has an awesome feature which casts each document as a Mongoose [model](http://mongoosejs.com/docs/models.html).
 This allows awesome features like being able to call `model.save()` or `model.remove()` on each document directly, which makes coding much easier.

 At the same time, Mongoose also casts each value in every document returned from MongoDB to their [schema types](http://mongoosejs.com/docs/guide.html), which makes sure your database value types stays consistent.